 Chia seeds increase energy and give you more endurance power.
 They’re easy to digest, especially when soaked in almond or coconut milk overnight to make chia pudding.
-They’re a great source of protein and healthy fat to fuel your workout.
+They’re a great source of plant-based protein and healthy fat to fuel your workout.

 Try this delicious berry smoothie pre-workout.
 It’s a great combination of protein, fat and low-sugar carbs.
 I used MCT oil as the healthy fat because medium-chain triglycerides (MCTs) are a special type of fatty acids which are quickly absorbed by the body and efficiently converted to fuel for immediate use.
 MCTs have been shown to enhance thermogenesis (heat production) in the body, thereby promoting fat burning.